icsi-berkeley/ecg_framework_code/README.md

 # framework-code
 Core Framework code for NLU system, can be extended for different tasks.
+Please use the latest stable release.

 See the [Wiki](https://github.com/icsi-berkeley/framework_code/wiki) for more detailed information on this code.